jpmalley/jpmalley/README.md

 I'm a **developer** 👨‍💻 with a **design background** 👨‍🎨 who can build a website from the ground up 🏗️ and make it look fantastic 💅.
 In addition to a wealth of technical skills, I also pride myself on being a **strong communicator** who can break down complex topics without judgement or jargon.

-I spent the last 5 years as a developer, **technical project manager**, and technology department head at an ecommerce company that did $60M per year in revenue.
+I spent the last 5 years as a developer, **technical project manager**, and technology department head at an ecommerce company that took in $60M per year in revenue.
 I'm looking for my next opportunity so here are some of my best work examples:

 ### [TeeTurtle.com Homepage & Interface](https://www.teeturtle.com/)
 ***HTML, CSS, JavaScript, JQuery, Bootstrap, Design, Project Management***